Zimbabwe

 BSc (Hons) in Statistics, University of Zimbabwe

-I am involved in the design, conduct,analysis, and reporting of clinical trials at the Sheffield Clinical Trials Research Unit, University of Sheffield.
-This involves application of mathematics and statistical methods in medical research.
-Problem solving is what I deal with on a daily basis.
-I also lead research on the application of innovative and efficient statistical methods to evaluate therapeutic benefits and harms of new treatments, as well as facilitating uptake of these methods in practice.
+I am a Research Fellow in medical statistics at the Sheffield Clinical Trials Research Unit, University of Sheffield.
+I am involved in the design, conduct, analysis, and reporting of clinical trials.
+This involves the application of mathematics and statistical methods in medical research.
+Problem-solving is what I deal with daily.
+I also lead research on the application of innovative and efficient statistical methods to evaluate the therapeutic benefits and harms of new treatments, as well as facilitating the uptake of these methods in practice.
 The goal is for patients to receive effective and safe treatments as quickly as possible and for the research community to avoid unnecessary use of resources than required when conducting clinical trials.
-I am also interested in mentoring and training the future generation of researchers (e.g. medical statisticians) especially in low and middle-income countries.
+I am also interested in mentoring and training the future generation of researchers (e.g. medical statisticians) especially in low- and middle-income countries.
 Empowering others with knowledge is something that is very close to my heart.

 I was always curious and interested in using science to solve problems that we faced in order to improve our lives.
 I enjoyed problem solving at a very tender age.